aarontodd82/blastem-genesis-engine/README.md

 - Check for other programs using the serial port

 ### Hanging notes when pausing
-- The board has a 1-second timeout that auto-silences chips
+- Notes are automatically silenced when entering menus or pausing
+- Closing the application sends a reset command to silence hardware
-- You can also press J to disconnect cleanly
+- Press J to manually disconnect if needed

 ## License